gravity-ui/uikit/src/components/PinInput/README.md

 ## State

-If you don't want the user to interact with the component set the `disabled` prop:
+If you do not want the user to interact with the component, set the `disabled` property:

 <!--LANDING_BLOCK
 <ExampleBlock